pierrepeterlongo/hyperloglog_kmer_counter/README.md

 ## Warning
 - This tool does not filter input data, it does not count kmers.
-- This tool considers **all** kmers, also those including non ACGTacgt chatacters
+- This tool considers **all** kmers, also those including non-ACGTacgt characters
 - Size of kmers is at most 32.
+- No parallelization

 ## Usage
 ```